hassanazan1t55-creator/my-c-learning/Day_13_Arrays/README.md

 * **Dynamic Loop Integration:** Combined arrays with iterative `for` loop frameworks to automate sequential user scanning operations and output processes cleanly.

 ## Files in this Folder:

-6. `07_array_length.c` -> Dynamic size calculation of arrays using the sizeof operator.